 Optional Lunch: with the help of your Authentic Cuba Travel guide assisting with individual bookings, lunch time serves as a good opportunity to try a local paladar (family-run restaurant), a business that has flourished in the city in the last 2 years since the Cuban government opened the door to private enterprise.

-Afternoon: check in at the Hotel Presidente.
+Afternoon: check in at your hotel in Havana.

 Cuba tours and travel that aimed at delving into Cuba’s vibrant visual art scene should make ample time for a visit to the Cuban Museum of Fine Arts.
 And this afternoon we will enjoy a sort of crash course in Cuba’s art history as we tour the largest collection of Cuban artwork in the world.
 We will start in the upper level which showcases Colonial Art done in Cuba from early colonial times until the turn of the 19th century.
 Then we will visit the lower levels containing art pieces from distinct periods and artistic themes such as The Art of the Academy, The Emergence of Avant-garde Art; and others.